alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 Sign up for an account on Github.
 Dabble in some open source projects.
 Start a blog that shares your experiences and showcases your side projects.

-Or better yet, try creating your own web app on Heroku (free).
-You'll learn about designing the front end (html/css/javascript), backend (ruby), and bridging the two with the framework (RoR).
+Or better yet, try creating your own web app on Heroku.
+You'll learn about designing the front end (Html/Css/Javascript), backend (Ruby), and bridging the two with the framework (RoR).
+And it's all free!
 You may not have a fancy degree, but at least you'll be able to demonstrate a working product during your next interview.

 ####3) Keep taking the coding classes####

 Do them over and over again until you're comfortable with the logic and programming.
 The language itself is less relevant than understanding how simple data structures and code flow works, so pick your favorite and run with it.
-Learn how to implement objects and classes, learn about inheritance and encapsulation.
+Learn how to implement objects and classes.
+Learn about inheritance and encapsulation.
+Incorporate basic design patterns into your code.

 ####4) Try to get an internship####

 You'll learn more and faster, in my opinion.
 It'll also provide you an experience that will be 5x more useful for your career and resume.
 I can't remember the last time I implemented a red-black tree.
 But I can demonstrate how to shingle tracks on a hard drive.
-What do you think will be more impressive to a storage company like Seagate, Western Digital, and Hitachi?
+What do you think will be more impressive to a storage company like Seagate, Western Digital, or Hitachi?

 ####5) Don't stop learning####